ezEngine/docs-src/pages/docs/custom-code/cpp/engine-plugins.md

 ## Creating a Plugin

+The easiest way to create a custom plugin is to use the [C++ Project Generation](cpp-project-generation.md).
+This will create a template project for you, set up the CMake files for your build and configure the [plugin selection](../../projects/plugin-selection.md).

+### Creating a Plugin Manually

-The [Sample Game Plugin](../../../samples/sample-game-plugin.md) is a good reference for how to build a custom game plugin.
+In case you want more control, you can also set up your game plugin manually.
+The [Sample Game Plugin](../../../samples/sample-game-plugin.md) is a good reference for how to do that.
 To just create a plugin, at all, you only need very little setup.

 The only files you need to look at are: